kryzii/WRITEUPS/2025/HTB/EASY/OPTIMUM/README.md

 ### Local Exploit Suggester

 Next step?
 If we are using metasploit framework.
-Of course, Local Suggester is the easier way:
+Of course, `local_exploit_suggester` is the easier way:
 ```
 C:\Users>^Z
 Background channel 2? [y/N]  y